-Not only did Ferrari sway from the smooth lines seen on its prior, they also radically changed the engine from what was formally seen in the BB.
+The Ferrari Testarossa went into production in 1984 as the successor to the Ferrari Berlinetta Boxer.
+The Pininfarina-designed car was originally produced from 1984 to 1991.
+This was not the first Testarossa in Ferrari's history.
+In the late 1950's the Testarossa name was used for one of its vehicles because of red cam covers.
+Testarossa means 'redhead'.
+The Testarossa was first shown at the 1984 Paris Auto Show.
+The engine was a modified version of the 512 BB.
 It had four-valves per cylinder, Marelli electronic ignition, Bosch K-Jetronic fuel injection, and capable of producing 390 bhp from the 4943 cc horizontally opposed 12 cylinders.
-The 0 to 60 mph time was an impressive (even by today's standards) time of 5.3 seconds and top speed was over 180 mph.
+The 0 to 60 mph time was an impressive for the day (and even by today's standards!) factory quoted time of 5.3 seconds and top speed was above 180 mph.
 All versions of the Testarossa were rear wheel drive and had a rear-mounted, five-speed manual transmission.